-During the second quarter, the Company continued to see growth from a combination of large accounts, multi-nationals, emerging markets and industry verticals with time-sensitive, complex, multiphysics challenges.
-While all industry sectors showed varying degrees of sales growth during the quarter, there were a few sectors where the activity was more notable than the others, as discussed below.
+During the third quarter, the Company continued to see growth from a combination of large accounts, multi-nationals, emerging markets and industry verticals with time-sensitive, complex, multiphysics challenges.
+While all industry sectors showed varying degrees of growth during the quarter, there were a few sectors where the activity was more robust than the others, as discussed below.